Alevism: Organization

 Alevi leaders are variously called murshid, pir, rehber or dede.
-Groups that conceive of these as ranks of a hierarchy (as in the Bektashi tariqa) disagree as to the order.
+Groups that conceive of these as ranks of a hierarchy (as in the Bektashi Order) disagree as to the order.
 The last of these, dede "grandfather", is the term preferred by the scholarly literature.
 Ocakzades may attain to the position of dede on the basis of selection (by a father from among several sons), character, and learning.
 In contrast to Alevi rhetoric on the equality of the sexes, it is generally assumed that only males may fill such leadership roles.

-Traditionally Dedes did not merely lead rituals, but led their communities, often in conjunction with local notables such as the ağas (large landowners) of the Dersim Region.
-They also acted as judges or arbiters, presiding over village courts called Düşkünlük Meydanı.

-Ordinary Alevi would owe allegiance to a particular dede lineage (but not others) on the basis of pre-existing family or village relations.
-Some fall instead under the authority of Bektashi dargah (lodges).

-In the wake of 20th century urbanization (which removed young laborers from the villages) and socialist influence (which looked upon the Dedes with suspicion), the old hierarchy has largely broken down.
-Many Dedes now receive salaries from Alevi cultural centers, which arguably subordinates their role.
+In the wake of 20th century urbanization (which removed young laborers from the villages) and socialist influence (which looked upon the dedes with suspicion), the old hierarchy has largely broken down.
+Many dedes now receive salaries from Alevi cultural centers, which arguably subordinates their role.
 Such centers no longer feature community business or deliberation, such as the old ritual of reconciliation, but emphasize musical and dance performance to the exclusion of these.
 Dedes are now approached on a voluntary basis, and their role has become more circumscribed – limited to religious rituals, research, and giving advice.

 According to John Shindeldecker "Alevis are proud to point out that they are monogamous, Alevi women are encouraged to get the best education they can, and Alevi women are free to go into any occupation they choose."

-Relationship with other Shia groups
+Relationship with other groups

-Alevis are classified as a sect of Shia Islam, and Ayatollah Ruhollah Khomeini decreed Alevis to be part of the Shia fold in the 1970s.
-However, Alevi philosophies, customs, and rituals are appreciably different than those of mainstream, orthodox Ja'fari-Twelver Shi‘ah.
-According to Alevis, Ali and Muhammad are likened to the two sides of a coin, or the two halves of an apple.
+Alevis are usually classified as a sect of Shia Islam, and Ayatollah Ruhollah Khomeini decreed Alevis to be part of the Shia fold in the 1970s.
+However, Alevi philosophies, customs, and rituals are appreciably different from those of mainstream, orthodox Usulis.